Hidden Cores of Active Galactic Nuclei as the Origin of Medium-Energy Neutrinos: Critical Tests with the MeV Gamma-Ray Connection: Supplemental Material

-where $\theta_i = k_BT_i/(m_ic^2)$ ($i=p$ or $e$), $\ln\Lambda\sim20$ is the Coulomb logarithm, and we may consider a proton-electron plasma~\cite{2018MNRAS.480.1819R}.
-We plot these time scales as a function of $L_X$ in Fig.~\ref{fig:plasma} for $\beta=1$ and $\alpha=0.1$.
-We see that among the five time scales $t_{ee,\rm rlx}$ and $t_{pp,\rm rlx}$ are the shortest and longest, respectively.
+where $\theta_i =k_BT_i/(m_ic^2)$ ($i=p$ or $e$), $\ln\Lambda\sim20$ is the Coulomb logarithm, and we may consider a proton-electron plasma~\cite{2018MNRAS.480.1819R}.
+We plot these timescales as a function of $L_X$ in Fig.~\ref{fig:plasma} for $\beta=1$ and $\alpha=0.1$.
+We see that among the five timescales $t_{C,ee}$ and $t_{C,pp}$ are the shortest and longest, respectively.
 This means that electrons are easily thermalized while nonthermal protons are naturally expected and could be accelerated through stochastic acceleration.
-Also, because $t_{\rm diss}\lesssim t_{pe,\rm rlx}$ is satisfied for the range of our interest, one may expect the two-temperature corona to be formed.
+In order to form a two-temperature corona that is often discussed in the literature (e.g., Refs.~\cite{DiMatteo:1997cy,Cao:2008by}), the dissipation timescale should be shorter than the proton-electron relaxation time.
+Because $t_{\rm diss}\lesssim t_{C,pe}$ is satisfied for the range of our interest, one may expect the two-temperature corona to be formed.
+Note that electrons in coronae would be heated by magnetic fields from the disk to explain $L_X$ and $kT_e$.